Meet Our Community

 What does jazz music mean to you?
 To your community?

-Jazz music is an example of sincerity in relations between people; it is a way of self-expression that allows you to be understood by any interlocutor without language borders, a way of thinking – the spontaneity inherent in jazz music being an example of remaining within the present moment and experiencing it in its entirety.
+Jazz music is an example of sincerity in relations between people; it is a way of self-expression that allows you to be understood by any interlocutor without language borders, a way of thinking.
+The spontaneity inherent in jazz music is an example of remaining within the present moment and experiencing it in its entirety.

-3) What should people know about your activity for Jazz Day with the backdrop of your country/community?
+What should people know about your activity for Jazz Day within the context of your country and community?